santos-404/myte/README.md

 If you're curious about the goals and design of Myte, check out the [CONTEXT.md](./CONTEXT.md) file, where you'll find more in-depth information on the project.

+For instructions on building and running Myte from source, see the [Getting Started guide on the wiki](https://github.com/santos-404/myte/wiki/Getting-Started).

 ---

 ## Contribution guidelines